Do rechargeable batteries save money?

-The cost of charging the batteries it is nearly negligible.
+The cost of charging the batteries is nearly negligible.

 The environmental impact of batteries

-But, apart from the cost, there is another very important factor that we need to have in consideration.
+But, apart from the cost, there is another very important factor that we need to have into consideration.
 The environmental impact.

-According to a publication on The International Journal of Life Cycle Assessment: ‘For the impact categories Acidification, Human toxicity (cancer effects), and Particulate matter, an “inefficient” use of the rechargeable devices (for only 20 charge cycles or less) could cause higher impacts than the employment of disposable batteries.
+According to a publication in The International Journal of Life Cycle Assessment: ‘For the impact categories Acidification, Human toxicity (cancer effects), and Particulate matter, “inefficient” use of the rechargeable devices (for only 20 charge cycles or less) could cause higher impacts than the employment of disposable batteries.

-Well, all in all we come back to the same situation.
-If you are an individual who barely uses batteries, it may actually not be environmentally friendly to buy rechargeable batteries.
+Well, all in all, we come back to the same situation.
+If you are an individual who barely uses batteries, it may not be environmentally friendly to buy rechargeable batteries.

 If you are an individual who is using many batteries, because you have a hobby that requires many batteries, most probably you will be recharging the batteries 50 or more times within a few months.

-In your case, using rechargeable batteries you would be reducing your personal footprint.
+In your case, using rechargeable batteries would be reducing your footprint.

-And, similarly, if you have small children at home and the have plenty of toys that do use batteries, from the environmental perspective it makes sense to buy rechargeable batteries.
+And, similarly, if you have small children at home and they have plenty of toys that do use batteries, from the environmental perspective it makes sense to buy rechargeable batteries.

-It seems that the key factor to decide if rechargeable or disposable batteries are more suitable for you, it is the number of times you will be recharging them.
+It seems that the key factor to decide if rechargeable or disposable batteries are more suitable for you is the number of times you will be recharging them.

-From the money saving perspective, if you are using a significant amounts of batteries per year, it is really worth to consider to swap to rechargeable batteries.
+From the money-saving perspective, if you are using a significant amount of batteries per year, it is really worth considering swapping them for rechargeable batteries.

 Where to buy rechargeable batteries

-It is up to you but we personally use the most basic and economic battery charger we found in the market.
+It is up to you but we personally use the most basic and economic battery charger we found on the market.

-If you want to have an idea of the cost range, have a look to the battery chargers in Amazon.
+If you want to have an idea of the cost range, have a look at the battery chargers on Amazon.
 Amazon sells some rather economic AAA/AA battery chargers as well as an assorted range of rechargeable batteries.